 How are Globasa's words selected?

 Preliminary Step: Before rushing to expand Globasa's dictionary with a new root word, determine if the desired word can potentially be expressed through an already established root word or through a word formation method (affixing or compounding).
-Based on that determination, decide whether or not to introduce a new root word.
+Based on that determination, decide whether or not to propose a new root word.

 (1) Establishing the etymological source for the word

 Never adopt minimal pairs with v and w, s and z or word-final position m and n.

-Whenever possible, avoid minimal pairs with l and r, b and p, f and p, c and j, c and x, h and r or minimal pairs with plus/minus a vowel at the beginning/end of words: Whenever there is more than one option, regardless of number of language families represented, choose the one that does not create one such minimal pair.
+Whenever possible, avoid minimal pairs with l and r, b and p, f and p, c and j, c and x, h and r or minimal pairs with plus/minus a vowel at the beginning/end of words.

 Whenever possible, avoid any minimal pair: Whenever there is more than one more or less equal word-form option, choose the form that does not create a minimal pair.

 Check the following languages on Google Translate, Wiktionary and Wikipedia as well as use print dictionaries as support when in doubt: English, French, German, Russian, Spanish, Mandarin, Japanese, Korean, Vietnamese, Hindi, Telugu, Arabic, Swahili, Persian, Turkish, Indonesian, Filipino.
 You may also want to try the Globasa Etymology Helper app.

 Select the source with the most language families represented.

 If there is a tie in number of families represented, the order of priority for source selection is as follows:

 If there is no agreement, do a more thorough search with other parts of speech or with synonyms.

 If there is still no agreement, choose the most appropriate source based on the following order of priority.

 Keep in mind that the caveats above always trump the source selection guidelines.